Autodesk/arnold-usd/README.md

 - Connections to input attribute channels

 ## Testsuite
-Running the arnold-usd testsuite requires the latest version or Arnold, that can be downloaded in https://www.arnoldrenderer.com/arnold/download/
+Running the arnold-usd testsuite requires the latest version of Arnold, that can be downloaded at https://www.arnoldrenderer.com/arnold/download/
 It is not supported for older versions of Arnold.